 Figure 4-1.
-Number of complaints (by type) in the San Bernardino and Muscoy community.
+Number of complaints (by type) in the Wilmington, Carson, West Long Beach community.

 Additionally, South Coast AQMD's enforcement staff perform inspection activities at facilities and other air pollution sources.
-These activities can include onsite inspections for permitted and non-permitted equipment, leaks, and compliance with rules, as well as surveillance activities in the community, such as to trace the source of an odor.
-As of May 2019, there are approximately 154 facilities permitted by the South Coast AQMD in this community.
-In that same period, South Coast AQMD conducted approximately 99 facility inspections.
+Those activities can include onsite inspections for permitted and non-permitted equipment, leaks, and compliance with rules, as well as surveillance activities in the community, such as to trace the source of an odor.
+As of May 2019, South Coast AQMD has approximately 940 permitted facilities in this community and conducted approximately 800 facility inspections from 2016 to 2018.
+A list of these facilities is available in Appendix X.